 Instagram gives you access to engaged, active users: Did you know that the typical consumer spends 53 minutes each day on Instagram?
 Instagram, the second most popular social network, is the place to be if you want to increase the reach and visibility of your brand among a highly engaged audience.

 SEO and brand awareness may coexist.
 Although search engine optimization is primarily used to create organic traffic, it also helps to boost branding and raise brand recognition.
-Now, learn how to utilise SEO to increase brand recognition and how to evaluate its performance.
+Now, learn how to utilise SEO to increase brand recognition.
+Now, learn how to utilize SEO, with the help of a B2B SEO agency, to increase brand recognition and how to evaluate its performance.

 Google Ads: Using Google’s Display Network is the conventional and perhaps best approach to utilise Google Ads to increase brand recognition.
 The advantage of the Display Network is that you may reach a large number of people for a low cost per click.
 This makes it great for our requirement to get our brand in front of as many consumers as possible in the most cost-effective way feasible.